Codeinwp/neve/TESTING.md

 ## Next Steps

-Once your test(s) are written and successfully run locally, submit your branch via a new [Pull Request](https://github.com/n7studios/media-library-organizer/compare).
+Once your test(s) are written and successfully run locally, submit your branch via a new **Pull Request**.

 It's best to create a Pull Request in draft mode, as this will trigger all tests to run as a GitHub Action, allowing you to double check all tests pass.